christoff-buerger/racr/examples/examples-overview.md

   * The abstract syntax graphs of questionnaires model both, the given and computed information _and_ their graphical representation.
   * The widgets of the GUI are computed by attributes.
 The actual rendering, i.e., showing and shadowing of questions and updating of computed results, is realised by attributes and rewrites respectively.
 In doing so, the rendering automatically becomes incremental, i.e., when drawing the GUI, the application will only re-render the GUI elements that changed since their last rendering (for example, if new answers change the value of computed questions or enable or disable groups).
-  * Attributes clearly encapsulates all language concerns; a convenient model-view-controller solution is achieved without code mixing, doubling or unnecessary interdependencies.
+  * Attributes clearly encapsulate all language concerns; a convenient model-view-controller solution is achieved without code mixing, doubling or unnecessary interdependencies.
 Thereby, the controller is automatically realised by _RACR's_ incremental evaluation.
   * Questionnaires are serialized and deserialized as symbolic-expressions, i.e., executable _Scheme_ programs.
 If executed, these programs construct the abstract syntax tree representing the respective questionnaire and its current answer state.

 The solution uses [_Racket_](http://racket-lang.org) for its GUI implementation for which reason it only works with _Racket_.